-Coach Frank Mueller has been coaching for 21 years with the last seven years at Boswell High School.
+Coach Frank Mueller has been coaching for 24 years.
 He has coached mainly the defensive side of the ball.
 Frank was a defensive coordinator for five years before he came to Boswell.
 He currently coaches inside linebackers.
-He has been to the playoffs 17 out of the 21 years that he has been coaching.
 The furthest Coach Mueller has been in post-season play has been the semi-finals while he was at Comfort High School.
 He also has a state championship as an assistant in baseball at China Springs High School.

-Wes Weaver is in his 13th year of teaching and coaching.
-He began coaching in Bridgeport, Texas, and was there for four years before he moved to Weatherford High School and was the wide receiver’s coach.
+Wes Weaver began coaching in Bridgeport, Texas and was there for four years before he moved to Weatherford High School and was the wide receiver’s coach.
 Coach Weaver joined Eagle Mountain-Saginaw ISD in 2009.
 At Boswell, he is the running backs coach and in the spring he is an assistant track coach.

 Coach Weaver is a 1997 graduate of Boswell High School, where he lettered in football, basketball, and track.
 Wes graduated from The University of Texas at Arlington in 2002 with a degree in English and a minor in History.

 He has been married to his wife, Amber, since 2005.
-Amber teaches English at Creekview Middle School and they have two daughters: Hartleigh (7) and Murphee (3).
+Amber teaches English at Creekview Middle School and they have two daughters: Hartleigh and Murphee.

 Dillon and his wife, Jennifer, have two children, Lachlan and Leighton.

-John Naylor has 15 years of coaching experience.
-He currently serves as Wide Receivers Coach and Assistant Baseball Coach at Boswell.
+John Naylor currently serves as Wide Receivers Coach and Assistant Baseball Coach at Boswell.
 Before coming to Boswell, he began his coaching career in the Fort Worth ISD at Western Hills High School in 1999.
 Coach Naylor was head football coach at Trimble Tech High School from 2008-2009, and at Western Hills High School from 2010-2013.

 Coach Naylor is a native of Fort Worth and graduated from Texas Tech University with a Bachelors Degree in Marketing.

-John and his wife, Kelli, have two children: son Jordan (12) and daughter Madison (9).
+John and his wife, Kelli, have two children: son, Jordan, and daughter, Madison.

-Jimmy Meeks has been at Boswell for 17 years and he currently serves as a freshman football coach and works with the linebackers and running backs.
-He has a total of 19 years of coaching experience.
-He is a graduate of West Texas State Univeristy.
-He is married to Melony, and they have three chidren - Zachary, Thomas, and Jessica.
+Jimmy Meeks serves as a freshman football coach and works with the linebackers and running backs.
+He is a graduate of West Texas State University.
+He is married to Melony, and they have three children - Zachary, Thomas, and Jessica.